Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 **Software Defined Networking**.
 Using the OpenFlow (<http://openflow.org>) protocol and related tools, you can program switches to do almost anything you want with the packets that enter them.
-Although you will not need to use OpenFlow for the first two projects, you may find it very useful for the third.
+OpenFlow makes emulators like Mininet much more useful, since network system designs, including custom packet forwarding with OpenFlow, can easily be transferred to hardware OpenFlow switches for line-rate operation.
 A tutorial for creating a simple learning switch using Mininet and OpenFlow may be found at:

 <http://www.openflow.org/wk/index.php/OpenFlow_Tutorial>